 After launching the MVP, it is time to analyze its performance and gather customer feedback

-This MVP development phase involves gathering data on user engagement, customer feedback, and product usage.
+This MVP building phase involves gathering data on user engagement, customer feedback, and product usage.
 These insights will help identify the product's strengths, weaknesses, and areas for improvement

-To effectively assess product performance, tracking key metrics such as user engagement, conversion rates, and retention is essential.
+To effectively asses the product performance, tracking key metrics such as user engagement, conversion rates, and retention is essential.
 These metrics offer valuable insights into how users are interacting with the product and its overall effectiveness.

 It's also crucial to collect user feedback through methods like surveys, interviews, or user testing.
 This provides valuable qualitative insights into how users interact with the product and highlights any pain points or frustrations they may encounter.